dqops/dqo/docs/working-with-dqo/basic-data-statistics/basic-data-statistics.md

 To collect and view statistics follow these steps:

-1. Navigate to the **Profiling** section
+1. Navigate to the **Profiling** section.

 2. Select the desired data source from the tree view on the left.

     ![Navigate to statistics section](https://dqops.com/docs/images/working-with-dqo/statistics/table-statistics.png)

 3. Choose a table or column for which you wish to collect statistics.
+The **Basic data statistics** tab is the default for this section.

 4. To collect statistics for the entire table, click the **Collect statistics** button in the upper right-hand corner.
     To collect statistics for a single column, click the **bar chart icon** located in the **Action** column.